Terms and Conditions

 Sort code: 20-01-58

 Unfortunately, we cannot accept payment by debit or credit card nor by cheque or in cash at this time.

 2.2 If your company or institution is paying the course fees and would prefer to be invoiced, please email us with your full details and a reference / PO number if available.
 Payment is required within 30 days of the date of the invoice and before commencement of the course.

-3.1 There are a limited number of discounted places on our short courses, offered on a first come first served basis.
-The discount is 20% and can be requested within the same academic year on all short courses unless stated otherwise.
+3.1 There are a limited number of discounted places on our Short Courses and Online, offered on a first come first served basis.
+The discount is 20% and can be requested within the same academic year on all short and professional development courses unless stated otherwise.